Best Warhammer 40k starter set 2026: Armageddon packs $1,137 in value for $299. Compare Leviathan, Combat Patrol, Starter Set & Intro by real savings

 What should I buy after my first starter set?

 Pick one faction and commit.
-A Combat Patrol for your chosen army is the clean next step, then a codex when your faction gets one, then add units that solve real problems on the table (anti-tank, scoring units, and a durable anchor).
+A Combat Patrol for your chosen army is the best next step, then a codex when your faction gets one, then add units that solve real problems on the table (anti-tank, scoring units, and a durable anchor).

 Is Leviathan still worth it if I only want one faction?